kimono-koans/httm/README.md

 `httm` boasts an array of seductive features, like:

+* Search for the versions of multiple files simultaneously
 * Search for and recursively list all deleted files.  *Even browse files hidden behind deleted directories*.
 * List file snapshots from *all* local pools (`httm` automatically detects local snapshots *as well as* locally replicated snapshots)!
-* List file snapshots from remote backup pools (you may designate replicated remote snapshot directories).
+* List file snapshots from remote backup pools (even overlay replicated remote snapshot directories over live directories).
 * Supports ZFS and btrfs snapshots
 * For use with even `rsync`-ed non-ZFS/btrfs local datasets (like ext4, APFS, or NTFS), not just ZFS/btrfs.
 * Specify multiple files for lookup on different datasets
 * 3 native interactive modes: browse, select and restore
 * ANSI `ls` colors from your environment
 * Non-blocking recursive directory walking (available in all interactive modes)
+* List and snapshot the mounts for a file
+* Detect and display the number of unique versions
 * Select from several formatting styles.
 Parseable ... or not ...  oh my!

-Use in combination with you favorite shell (hot keys!) for even more fun.
+Use in combination with you favorite shell's hot keys for even more fun.

 Inspired by the [findoid](https://github.com/jimsalterjrs/sanoid) script, [fzf](https://github.com/junegunn/fzf) and many [zsh](https://www.zsh.org) key bindings.